genestack/user-tutorials/source/tutorials/DIE_test/index.rst

 your raw sequence data.

 Start with one sample and try to run, for example, Trim Low Quality Bases app.
-You’ll see that each app suggests you to add next analytical step or to use relevant viewers.
-Look, what quality statistics you can view using Raw Reads QC Report app:
+You will see that each app suggests you to add next analytical step or to use relevant viewers.
+Look, what quality statistics you can view using FastQC Report app:

-**Qualities per base ** plot shows the range of quality scores for each position on the reads.
+**Qualities per base** plot shows the range of quality scores for each position on the reads.

 |Qualities per base|